-The structure is currently posted for a 3 ton weight limit restriction and a 15 mph speed limit.
+The structure is currently posted for a 3 ton weight limit restriction, a 15 mph speed limit, and an 11 foot 6 inch vertical clearance for the bridge roadway.

 Under Contract No. TS-391, bridge repairs were completed on this structure.
 Work consisted of strengthening towers on the river piers, replacement of hanger blocks connecting vertical hangers to the floorbeams, repair of floorbeam bearings at each end of the floorbeams of the three spans, concrete repair on Pier 2 and concrete crack repairs at the anchorages.
 The bridge was painted by contract in 1985.
 A cleaning and pointing contract was completed for the substructure in 1998.
 Contract No. TS-461A repaired the damaged concrete aprons and additional damage from the Flood of June 2006.